If you want to refinance your mortgage but are short on cash, you can avoid out-of-pocket expenses by choosing a no-closing-cost mortgage refinance.

 There are a number of costs associated with refinancing a mortgage.
 You’ll typically have an application fee, lender origination fees, title fees, as well as fees for the home appraisal to name a few.

 You may also have to come up with money for insurance and property taxes to put into an escrow account.
-Some people choose to pay for points when they refinance.
-When you buy points, you agree to pay additional fees when you close on your loan to get a lower interest rate.
+Additionally, some people choose to pay for points when they refinance.
+When you buy points, you agree to pay additional fees when you close on your loan, and in return, you get a lower interest rate.

 Can closing costs be waived?